n1ch0la5/aioli-laravel/README.md

 - php artisan key:generate
 - php artisan config:cache
 - php artisan migrate
+- go to /register and create a new user. save the password to put in the electron .env file
 - install "Open Terminal Programatically" vscode extension
 - then run `node startdev.js` to start up dev server/reverb/horizon/pulse